 Helping Those Accused in Orange County, Riverside, San Bernardino & Los Angeles

 In California, assault is one of the most commonly charged crimes.
 According to the Office of the Attorney General, more than 300,000 assaults occur every year in the state.
 Aggravated assaults involving the use of a weapon were reported almost 3,600 times in Orange County during 2014.

-Those facing charges for assault need to contact our Orange County assault lawyer for a free case evaluation.
-Not only can an attorney help you better understand your options, but they will provide you with information that could help you stay out of jail.
+Too often, assault charges are filed against innocent individuals who committed no crime.
+Those facing charges for assault need to contact our Newport Beach assault lawyers for a free case evaluation.
+Not only can an attorney help you better understand your options, but they will also provide you with information that could help you stay out of jail.

-Assault is often intertwined with battery.
+A simple assault, as defined by California Penal Code 240, is nothing more than a willful attempt to inflict an injury upon another person.
+Assault is often associated with battery.
 Battery is defined as deliberately forcing or fighting someone else.
 Regardless of whether an injury was caused, the main factor of the crime is that an offender had intended and attempted to hurt someone else.

-The penalties for these types of violent offenses under California law include:
+Under California law, the penalties for these types of violent offenses include:

 - Up to $2,000 in fines

 Battery can be minor or serious.
 It could be that someone poked someone else, and this contact was seen as threatening.
 Injuries could be as serious as a cut or broken bone or limb.